shyd/STM32CubeF4/Projects/STM32446E_EVAL/Examples/TIM/TIM_OCActive/readme.txt

 @par Example Description

-  This example shows how to configure the TIM peripheral in Output Compare Active mode (when the counter matches the capture/compare register, the concerned output pin is set to its active state).
+  This example shows how to configure the TIM peripheral to generate four different signals with four different delays.

   The TIM1 frequency is set to SystemCoreClock, and the objective is to get TIM1 counter clock at 10 kHz so the Prescaler is computed as following: